yonkahlon/Zenject/README.md

     DI can affect start-up time when it builds the initial object graph.
 However it can also affect performance any time you instantiate new objects at run time.

     Zenject uses C# reflection which is typically slow, but in Zenject this work is cached so any performance hits only occur once for each class type.
 In other words, Zenject avoids costly reflection operations by making a trade-off between performance and memory to ensure good performance.

+    You can also force Zenject to populate this cache by calling `Zenject.TypeAnalyzer.GetInfo` for each type you want Zenject to cache the reflection information for.

     For some benchmarks on Zenject versus other DI frameworks, see [here](https://github.com/svermeulen/IocPerformance/tree/Zenject).